 Course and Degree(s) Duration

 3640 BE in Electrical Engineering 4 years

+3643 BE in Telecommunications 4 years

 3645 BE in Computer Engineering 4 years

 3720 BE BA in Electrical Engineering 5 years

 3725 BE BSc in Electrical Engineering 5 years

 3727 BE MBiomedE in Electrical Engineering 5 years

-·

-Options within Electrical Engineering include: Communication Systems, Computer Systems, Control Systems, Electric Power, Electronics, Photovoltaics, Signal Processing, Telecommunications.
-Course 3645 is jointly administered by the Schools of Computer Science and Engineering, and Electrical Engineering.
+Options within Electrical Engineering include: Communication Systems, Computer Systems, Control Systems, Electric Power, Electronics, Photovoltaics, Signal Processing, Course 3645 is jointly administered by the Schools of Computer Science and Engineering, and Electrical Engineering.

-The undergraduate curriculums are being progressively revised to provide a flexible training to suit the needs of today and tomorrow.
-Individual student needs can be further met by quite extensive substitution provisions within the course programs.
+The undergraduate curriculums are being progressively revised to provide a flexible training to suit the needs of today and tomorrow, Individual student needs can be further met by quite extensive substitution provisions within the course programs.